eirikek/Dungeons-and-Developers/README.md

 #### Specifications

 We use the [D&D 5e API](https://www.dnd5eapi.co/) to fetch the different objects used for the page.
 Such at the different classes, monsters, equipment etc. Which helps us keep the page true to how D&D works and what is possible in the game.
+We use [5e-encouter](https://github.com/seball/5e-encounter/tree/master/src/assets/monsters) to retrieve or pixel art images

 ## Accesability